YJazzar/Electron-MediaPlayer/README.md

 - Create the database class.
 - Figure out how to persist JSON information.
 - Create a database structure thats easy to organize in terms of playlists and the previously imported songs.
+- make a loading screen for whenever the program is loading in a folder/importing something

 # Backlog: